Nutanix-APJ/NHT/AD/AD.rst

 .. image:: images/image005.png

-Click **+Add new NIC** and choose **Secondary**, click **Add**.
+Click **+Add new NIC** and choose **Primary**, click **Add**.

 .. image:: images/image006.png

-After AD VM is created successfully, power on AD VM, then launch console to see domain name, IP Address and credentials of AD.
-Record down them.
-The information will be used later.
+After AD VM is created successfully, power on AD VM, then launch console to see **domain name, IP Address and credentials of AD**.
+Record down them, your AD's IP is unique and has a pattern of 10.42.xx.yz.
+These information will be used later.

 .. image:: images/image008.png